sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 ### Using [ComfyUI-Image-Round](https://github.com/cdb-boop/comfyui-image-round) Nodes

-May crash if image dimensions are not multiples of 8 or 16 pixels (depends on the model used).
+Running the models may fail if image dimensions are not multiples of 8 or 16 pixels (depends on the model used).

 ![Screenshot of full node workflow for Bringing Old Photos Back to Life in ComfyUI, using ComfyUI Image Round nodes](imgs/bopbtl-full-workflow-512-round-pad-nearest-16.png)